We are the gold standard for protecting your now and your future.

 This type of divorce can be finalized in as little as thirty days but does terminate both parties’ rights to a trial or appeal.

-Skilled West Palm Beach Divorce Attorneys Will Advocate for You
+Skilled Florida Divorce Attorneys Will Advocate for You

 No matter your circumstances, you need astute guidance and representation from experienced counsel when you are going through a divorce.
-The legal professionals at Winthrop Law Offices are dedicated to assisting you in obtaining the best results possible for your particular circumstances.
-We are West Palm Beach divorce attorneys who care.
+The legal professionals at Winthrop Law Offices, P.A., are dedicated to assisting you in obtaining the best results possible for your particular circumstances.
+We are Florida divorce attorneys who care.
+Contact our firm today to schedule your initial consultation.